captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LULU:
-Tell it, Dad -- please!
+Tell it, Dad—please!
 Here, I’ll pour you another drink.

 ---

 ## LIEUTENANT CARO:
-Give the man a drink -- yes!
+Give the man a drink—yes!
 In fact, let me do the honors, I’ll join you.

 ---

 ## DETECTIVE O'CONNOR:
-Dave --
+Dave—

 ---

 ## LIEUTENANT CARO:
-What -- I’m gonna let him drink alone?
+What—I’m gonna let him drink alone?
 Salut, Mr. Washington!
 Now, the story, please.

 ---